Text editing properties

 Drawing programs and the Web

 Nowadays there are more and more applications (or rather, browser plug-ins or Java applets), which can be used for entering chemistry directly into the browser, for example to search an on-line database.
 A Java applet version of ChemSketch is available at no cost from the ACD website (via the ACD/Structure Drawing Applet).
 This is a full featured Java-based structure drawing editor including templates and periodic table.
 The earlier I-Lab add-on to ChemSketch is currently not supported.
 The ChemBioDraw Plugin automatically turns the web browser into ChemBioDraw whenever a page containing an embedded ChemBioDraw document is encountered.
 DrawIt can use spectroscopic databases.
 However, we do not deal with these in detail this time.
-Several Java applet versions are found among the programs mentioned in the What else out there section, too.
+Several Java applet versions are found among the programs mentioned in the

 Web developers will find it useful that in addition to creating graphics and chemical files, ChemDoodle can also create dynamic web components with the aid of a specialized javascript library.
 Based on HTML 5 technologies, this tool provides a developer platform for creating interactive applications not only for browsers, but also for mobile devices such as the iPhone, iPad and Android devices.
 For more information visit ChemDoodle's website.